sslab-gatech/autofz/README.md

     - `aflforkserver.so`: from quickcov component of CUPID, used to get AFL bitmap coverage.
     - `wather.py`: Inotify handler for new files in fuzzer directores, modify from CollabFuzz
     - `fuzzer_driver`: directory for fuzzer API implementations
+        - `main.py`: entrypoint of fuzzer driver
         - `afl.py`: AFL-based fuzzers, same for other files
+- `afl-cov`: modifed from [original afl-cov](https://github.com/mrash/afl-cov) to do post-processing on fuzzing output to get line/branch (edge) coverage over time.

 ## Installing (Skipped if you are using the provided VM)